 Suburbia will Drive the Future of Technology

-But here we are in 2017, with Amazon testing drone delivery, auto makers putting driverless cars on the road by the dozens, and smart technology encompassing not just your home, but every appliance in it, from your TV to your refrigerator.
+But here we are in 2019, with Amazon and other companies testing drone delivery, automakers putting driverless cars on the road by the dozens, and smart technology encompassing not just your home, but every appliance in it, from your TV to your refrigerator.

-As the internet of things grows – and it’s growing quickly – the challenge for tech companies large and small will be deciding where to bring their innovations to bear.
+As the internet of things grows – and it’s growing fast – the challenge for tech companies large and small will be deciding where to bring their innovations to bear.

 Follow the trends, and the answer is obvious: the suburbs.